 How Insurance Subrogation Works

-When an insurance carrier is seeking subrogation, it is typically because another party was found to be all or partially at fault for the accident.
-The subrogation process allows an insurance carrier to seek reimbursement for the costs for which it should not be responsible.
+When an insurance carrier seeks subrogation, it typically means that another party has been found partially or entirely at fault for the accident.
+The subrogation process allows the insurance carrier to recover expenses it should not be responsible for.

 How Does Fault Impact the Subrogation Process?